irahorecka/gardenofrecipes/recipes/md/scalloped-potatoes.md

 ## Instructions

-1. Make a cream sauce by frying 2 T oleo or butter and 2 T flour until tan in color
+1. Make a cream sauce by frying 2 tbsp oleo or butter and 2 tbsp flour until tan in color
 2. Add 1 1/2 cup milk and salt and pepper.
 Stir until smooth
 3. In a greased pan, layer sliced potatoes with the sauce
 4. Sprinkle grated cheese between layers and repeat layering